validatedpatterns/docs/industrial-edge/application.md

 [![](/images/commented-code.png)](/images/commented-code.png)

 Now that the erroneous conversion code has been commented out it is is time rebuild and redeploy.
 First commit and push the code to the repository.
 While in the directory for your `manuela-dev` repository run the following commands.
-The `components/iot-consumer/index.js` file should be the only chnaged file.
+The `components/iot-consumer/index.js` file should be the only changed file.

 ```
+git add components/iot-consumer/index.js
-git commit -a -m "commented out C to F temp conversion"
+git commit -m "commented out C to F temp conversion"
 git push
 ```

-Then we must kick off the pipeline.
-Due to the need for GitHub secrets and Quay secrets as part of this process, we currently can't use the OpenShift console's Pipelines to kick this off.
-Instead we are going to sue the command line.
-While you in the `industrial-edge` repository directory, run
+Now its time to kick off the CI pipeline.
+Due to the need for GitHub secrets and Quay secrets as part of this process, we currently can't use the OpenShift console's Pipelines to kick off the pipeline in the demo environment.
+Instead, use the command line.
+While in the `industrial-edge` repository directory, run the following:

 ```